This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 2. Matthias Church

 In front of Fisherman’s Bastion at the heart of Buda’s Castle District, you’ll find the impressive Matthias Church.
-Part of this gothic-style cathedral with the colorful tiled roof was built all the way back in the late 1300s, which means it is one of the oldest buildings in Budapest.
+Part of this gothic-style cathedral with a colorful tiled roof was built back in the late 1300s, which means it is one of the oldest buildings in Budapest.

 And while the exterior is stunning in itself it is equally as beautiful inside with high vaulted ceilings and ornate details throughout.